-Graduate students are required to maintain a grade-point average of at least 3.0, and cannot be approved for the comprehensive examination or graduation unless this average has been maintained.
-Students whose GPA falls below 3.0 are notified by letter that they are on academic probation, and are given one additional semester to bring their GPA up to a 3.0; if they fail to do so, they are dismissed from the university.
+All graduate students are required to maintain a grade-point average of at least 3.0, and cannot be approved for the comprehensive examination or graduation unless this average has been maintained.
+A student whose GPA falls below 3.0 is notified by email that he/she is on academic probation, and he/she is given either one additional semester if a fulltime student, or up to nine additional credits if a part-time student, to bring the cumulative GPA up to a 3.0; if they fail to do so, they are dismissed from the university.

 It is possible that a student offered up to nine credits to bring the cumulative GPA back above 3.0 achieves a grade or grades during the probationary period that is so low it becomes mathematically impossible for him/her to rise above 3.0 in additional credits.
 In those cases, the student is dismissed before nine credits are taken.
 A student who succeeds in raising the cumulative GPA above 3.0 for one or more semesters after being on academic probation, but in a later semester fall below a 3.0 cumulative GPA for a second time will be dismissed from the university.